 In the realm of B2B sales, a decision-maker occupies a vast arena.
 Therefore, targeting decision-makers should be a part of the B2B sales strategy.
 If you are connecting a manager who doesn’t have authority, it is kind of a waste of time for your sales team.
 Target the decision-makers to throw your baits.

-4. Make exciting your sales pitch
+4. Make your sales pitch exciting

-A salesperson earns his/her living by speaking.
+A salesperson earns their living by speaking.
 They thrive on their oratory skills.
 A salesperson needs to keep improving their oratory skills.
 Almost all the sales personnel train themselves in online research skills.
 Finding information about your prospect is one of the critical skills a good salesperson has.
 Combine both the expertise, and you get excellent sales pitching capabilities.

 Categorize the types of customers (or clients) and prepare the script for each category.
 When it comes to pitching sales, bring your unique selling points without rattling off your existing customers and experiences.

-The first 90 seconds of your conversation is called the “elevator pitch”.
+The first 90 seconds of your conversation is called the “elevator pitch.”
 Stress yourself to show the prospects that you understand their challenges and provide the solution for their pain point within the elevator pitch.

 5. Listen to your prospects

 Salespeople are a talkative lot.
 Listening is key to building great relationships, and critical to building a successful career.
 Communication is a two-way path.
 Not only you have to speak well, but also you have to listen carefully.
 Remember this “Communication leads to conversations; conversations lead to conversions.”